The Idaho Department of Health and Welfare is committed to equal opportunity in the delivery of programs and services to clients.

 Boise, ID 83720-0036

-You can also file a complaint of discrimination with a Federal office:
+You can also file a complaint of discrimination with a federal office at the contact below.

 Office of the Assistant Secretary for Civil Rights

 For any other information dealing with Supplemental Nutrition Assistance Program (SNAP, also known as Food Stamps) issues, either contact the USDA SNAP Hotline Number at 800-221-5689, which is also in Spanish, or call the state information/hotline numbers, found at http://www.fns.usda.gov/snap/contact_info/hotlines.htm.

 The Emergency Food Assistance Program is a U.S. Department of Agriculture (USDA), Food and Nutrition Service (FNS) program that helps to supplement the diets of low-income individuals or households, including elderly people, by providing them with emergency food and nutrition assistance at no cost.

 AFDC, adoptions, adult/child development, child support enforcement, developmental disabilities, Early Periodic Screening and Detection (EPSDT), healthcare services, nursing homes, hospitals and institutions, medical assistance, preventive medicine, social services, substance abuse, block grants, foster care, Primary Health clinic, WIN, Low-Income Energy Assistance Program, community service block grants.

 U.S. Department of Health and Human Services - HHS Director, Office for Civil Rights

 U.S. Department of Energy - Seattle Regional Office